 This play is unlike any other.
 It is a play filled with superlatives to draw in the crowds.
 To begin with, the play is one of Germany’s oldest traditional folk theater, dating back to 1590!
 The entire town has some sort of role in this two-hour long play.

 What draws a crowd to this special outdoor play is the relatively new dragon.
-This dragon, named Tradinno (for tradition and innovation) is the world’s largest four-legged, walking, bleeding, fire-breathing dragon robot in the world.
+This dragon, named Tradinno (for tradition and innovation) is the world’s largest robot, a four-legged walking, bleeding, fire-breathing dragon robot in the world.
 This dragon even have facial expressions and wings that expand to a width of 12 meters!
 The dragon weighs 11-ton, cost over 2 million euros to build by 20 different companies, including Hollywood.
 It is 16 meters long and 5 meters high.
 The dragon is controlled by five men strapped with the controls, monitoring its every move.

 The identity of the dragon slaying play is so ingrained into the town’s identity that the town is actually known as the “City of Dragons”.
 It seemed like each and every building in the town has some sort of Dragon insignia, reminding passersby of the town’s unite history.